-To help you make a successful entry, here are some tips to assist you in writing a compelling entry for this years’ London Venue Awards 2017.
+To help you make a successful entry, here are some tips to assist you in writing a compelling entry for the London Venue & Catering Awards.

 Answer the questions